 Peking duck is an altogether more elaborate dish.
 It was formally served in the Imperial Palace in Beijing.
 Peking duck is very time-consuming to prepare and can take several days.
 A skilled chef inflates the duck skin to aid drying.
 The duck is seasoned with a complex mix of spices and glazed with syrup.
 It is then traditionally roasted over a fire made from fruit trees such as peach or pear.
 The cooked duck is then carved in 108 cuts to separate the meat and skin from the bone.

 Formally the skin is eaten first with a sweet bean paste.
-Then the meat is eaten with thinly sliced vegetables such as spring onion, cucumber or pickled radish, freshly steamed pancakes, and hoisin sauce.
+Next you can eat the meat with thinly sliced vegetables such as spring onion, cucumber or pickled radish, freshly steamed pancakes, and hoisin sauce.
 Today a simpler version of this dish is found in Chinese take-away restaurants worldwide.
 Finally, the carcass is boiled with spices to make a fragrant broth.
 This is served with silky tofu and Chinese cabbage.

 How to prepare Cantonese Roast Duck